bertozzivill/train-the-trainers/episodes/lesson-design.md

 ## Trainer Note

-Trainees should have received the questions above in advance and arrived at the training with notes prepared.
 Where multiple trainees are working on the same lesson project, ask for a volunteer or call on someone to represent their team, leaving space afterwards for their team-mates to speak up if their answers differ.